John Rosbrugh: Death and burial

-The afternoon of January 2 found the American lines, on the south side of Assunpink creek, preparing their positions for the upcoming battle.
-Rev. John Rosbrugh was dining at a public house when the warning was given that Hessians were coming.
+The afternoon of January 2 found the American lines, on the southside of Assunpink Creek, preparing their positions for the upcoming battle.
+Rosbrugh was dining at a public house when the warning was given that Hessians were coming.
 Going outside he found his horse had been taken and he was suddenly confronted by a company of Hessians under the command of a British officer.
-He surrendered but they recognized him as a Presbyterian minister and bayonetted him to death on the spot.
-His executioners took his watch, money and left his body naked in the snow.
+He surrendered but they recognized him as a Presbyterian minister and bayoneted him to death on the spot.
+His executioners took his watch, money, and left his body naked in the snow.
 Captain Hays, on hearing of the death of his pastor wrapped the body and quickly buried him where he fell.

-The next morning Rev. George Duffield, a Presbyterian chaplain took the body of his friend and reburied him in the graveyard of the First Presbyterian Church of Trenton.
+The next morning, George Duffield, a Presbyterian chaplain took the body of his friend and reburied him in the graveyard of the First Presbyterian Church in Trenton, New Jersey.
 It is believed he still rests there today with his grave marked by a stone shaped as a clock.

-Rosbrugh's widow, Jane (née Ralston) survived him by 32 years, passing away on March 27, 1809.
-She rests in the East Allen Township cemetery in Northampton County, Pennsylvania with the inscription on her tombstone indicating her husband John is buried beside her, raising questions about Rosbrugh's final resting place.
+Rosbrugh's widow, Jane (née Ralston) survived him by 32 years, dying on March 27, 1809, and was interred at the cemetery in East Allen Township in Northampton County, Pennsylvania, with the inscription on her tombstone indicating her husband John is buried beside her, raising questions about the precise location of Rosbrugh's final resting place.

 Family

-About 1766, Rosbrugh married a second time, to Jane Ralston (1739–1809).
-She was the daughter of James Ralston of the Irish Settlement or Allen Township, Pennsylvania.
-John and Jane had five children:
+Around 1766, Rosbrugh married Jane Ralston (1739–1809), his second wife, who was the daughter of James Ralston from Allen Township, Pennsylvania in what is present-day East Allen Township, Pennsylvania John and Jane had five children: